zahsa/zahsa.github.io/notes/cns.md

 ## Computational Neuroscience

 ## Hubel & Wiesel (1965)
-They discovered orientation-tuned cells which response to bar of light at specified angle.
+They discovered orientation-tuned cells which response to bar of light at specified angles.

 ## on-center, off-surround receptive fields
 These cells respond when center of cell is stimulated